Table of contents

 Bear Mountain is located on the west side of the Hudson, not too far up in Rockland County, NY, which is across the river from Westchester County.
 Driving to Bear Mountain from Brooklyn or Manhattan would take you a dab over an hour with no traffic!

 If you do visit in winter, you can do activities like cross-country skiing, sledding and ice skating, all within the Bear Mountain State Park areas.
+For the drive, budget about 1 hour and 20 min from NYC (with no traffic).

 Harriman State Park

-Harriman State Park, if driven with no traffic, could potentially take you even _less than one hour_if coming from within NYC.
+Harriman State Park, if driven with no traffic, could potentially take you even less than one hour if coming from within NYC.
 It’s a state park located in Rockland County, and it is known for beautiful wildlife, with 22 miles of hiking trails, along with horseback trails and biking trails.

 Here’s a secret: it’s the second-largest state park in all of New York State, and that’s your factoid of the day.
 The only larger state park is the Adirondack Park up north, near Canada.